diversenok/Suspending-Techniques/Readme.md

 2. *What are their benefits and shortcomings?*
 3. *How might someone bypass them?*

-# Tools
+# Tools Overview

+*For more details, navigate to the [corresponding section](#tools).
+To download the tools, see the [releases page](https://github.com/diversenok/Suspending-Techniques/releases).*

 I wrote several tools that we can use to experiment and reproduce my observations:

  - **SuspendTool** is a program that can suspend/freeze processes using several different methods.
 I will cover the techniques it implements in the next section.
  - **ModeTransitionMonitor** is a program that detects all kernel-to-user mode transitions happening within a specific process.
-It achieves this by installing the Instrumentation Callback (see [slides by Alex Ionescu](https://github.com/ionescu007/HookingNirvana/blob/9e4e8e326b9dfd10a7410986486e567e5980f913/Esoteric%20Hooks.pdf) and a [blog post by Antonio Cocomazzi](https://splintercod3.blogspot.com/p/weaponizing-mapping-injection-with.html)) and counting its invocations.
+If you are interested in how it works, check out the [dedicated section](#modetransitionmonitor).
  - **SuspendInfo** is a small tool that queries the state of suspension and freezing.
  - **InjectTool** is a program for injecting dummy threads (either directly or via a thread pool) into a process.
  - **SuspendMe** is a test application that demonstrates several approaches for bypassing suspension.